Podiatry Preprofessional Program

 The University of Iowa does not offer degree programs in podiatry, but does offer course work to help students prepare to enroll in podiatry programs elsewhere.

-This is a graduate-level health profession that typically requires specific undergraduate courses or an undergraduate bachelor's degree for admission.
-In addition, acceptance into these programs is usually competitive, and entrance requirements may change from year to year, so research the requirements for the school(s) you are considering, to make sure you have the most current information.
+This is a graduate-level health program that requires specific undergraduate courses and typically a bachelor's degree for admission.
+Acceptance into these programs is usually competitive.
+Entrance requirements may change from year to year, so research the requirements for the school(s) you are considering, to make sure you have the most current information.

-Typically, course requirements are primarily in the sciences, including one year each of introductory courses in chemistry, organic chemistry, physics, and biology, each with accompanying labs.
-The mathematics prerequisite to physics also is usually required.
+Course requirements are primarily in the sciences, including one year each of introductory courses in chemistry, organic chemistry, physics, and biology, each with accompanying labs.
+The mathematics prerequisite to physics is usually required.

-Our Academic Advising Center will help you plan your Iowa course work.
+An adviser from our Academic Advising Center will help you plan your course work at Iowa.
 Visit the Academic Advising Center website for more information.

 To learn more about podiatry, visit the websites of the American Association of Colleges of Podiatric Medicine and the American Podiatric Medical Association.